Business valuation for the professional

 - Strategic management decision making.

-In these types of situations business owners and managers expect to rely upon the business valuation results to make critical decisions.
+In these types of situations business owners and managers need valuation results they can use to make critical decisions.
 Needless to say, they expect nothing short of perfection from their business appraisers.

 Credibility and business appraisal accuracy

-Business valuation is a pretty well mapped out field with established principles behind the process of getting a business appraised.
-Ways of measuring business value in a free market economy are well defined by now and known among the professional community of appraisers, courts, and tax authorities.
+Business valuation covers a pretty well mapped out field.
+Importantly, you need to follow established principles behind the process of getting a business appraised.
+Moreover, you have well defined ways of measuring business value in a free market economy.
+And the professional community of appraisers, courts, and tax authorities expect nothing less.

-If you ask two different appraisers to value a given company, they are likely to come up with the results that fall within a narrow range of each other.
+Let’s say you ask two different appraisers to value a given company.
+They will likely come up with the results that fall within a narrow range of each other.
 Why such accuracy?
 Because the appraisers are quite familiar with the methodologies that stood the test of time.
 Professionals apply them to the problem at hand with amazing consistency.
-You are unlikely to see differences in excess of 10% between well run business valuations.
+You are unlikely to see differences in excess of 10% between well-run business valuations.

 Standards compliance – passing muster in the business valuation industry